Sign up to our Newsletter

 4. How Your School Weighs Your LSAT Score

-Law schools will receive all of your reportable LSAT scores.
-However, the way law schools assess these scores varies.
+Law schools receive your reportable LSAT scores.
+However, admissions officers assess them differently.

 5. If You Can Strengthen Your Candidacy in Other Ways

-If your LSAT score is within the same percentile rank as your target score, you likely still have a good chance of getting into your dream law school if you can strengthen your application in other ways.
+If your LSAT score is within the same percentile rank as your target score, you likely still have a good chance of getting into your dream law school.
+You might have to strengthen your application in other ways.

 6. The Cost